 The Red Light District of Amsterdam is no secret and everyone visiting the city must have heard about this neighborhood for sure.
 Though we did not have this on our list of must do we many times crossed paths with these alleys and several cannabis coffee shops as they are very close to the Dam Square.

 It was near dusk and the weather was getting chilly hence, we decided to hop onto a canal cruise for a hour-long relaxing sail.
 Floating on the Amstel river through the enchantingly lit canal rings watching the historical sights backed by intriguing audio commentary was a great experience.
+If canals are your fascination then you should definitely make a day trip to Utrecht another beautiful medieval town 30 minutes train ride away from Amsterdam Central.

 After the cruise, we walked down to the Dam Square to watch the most awaited Halloween Parade.
 By the time we reached the square the streets were filled with scary and spooky characters dressed for the event.
 The freaky procession with people dressed as zombies, witches, monsters, vampires and scary clowns was accompanied with band and music.
 We could spot the famed personalities Marilyn Monroe and Michael Jackson celebrating the ‘Immortal Fame’ theme for 2015.